brianpos/UploadFIG/README.md

                                                              Does not require a DestinationServerAddress, will not try to connect to one if provided
                                                              [default: False]
+  -pdv, --preventDuplicateCanonicalVersions                  Permit the tool to upload canonical resources even if
+                                                             they would result in the server having multiple canonical versions of the same resource after it runs The requires the server to be able to handle resolving canonical URLs to the correct version of the resource desired by a particular call.
+Either via the versioned canonical reference, or using the logic defined in the
+                                                             $current-canonical operation
+                                                             [default: True]
   -cn, --checkAndCleanNarratives                             Check and clean any narratives in the package and remove suspect ones
                                                              (based on the MS FHIR Server's rules) [default: False]